-The Veterans Services Office (VSO) was developed following World War II to assist veterans, their families and their dependents with the preparation and presentation of claims for all benefits to which they are entitled under Federal, State, and local law.
-The VSO assists this group with a variety of claims, some of which are listed below.
+In 1946, Gaston County Veterans Services Office (VSO) was developed to assist veterans and their families with the preparation and presentation of claims for all benefits to which they are entitled under Federal, State, and local law.
+The VSO now assists members of the Gaston County veteran community with a variety of matters, including (but not limited to):

 - North Carolina Division of Veterans Affairs State Scholarships: Applications are made for these scholarships.
 Documents used to substantiate and complete the applications include birth certificates, a copy of discharge and scholastic report.

 - Hospitalization: Complete application forms, make long-distance call directly to VA hospitals, and assist persons with any inquiries regarding non-receipt of proper dividend payments about government insurance programs, such as Champ VA and Champus.